COVID: Artificial intelligence in the pandemic | DW | 06.07.2021

-We tend to talk about artificial intelligence as if it were a thing of the future, but AI is already all around us.
-The COVID-19 pandemic is a perfect example of that.
+We tend to talk about artificial intelligence as if it were a thing of the future, but AI is already all around us — as the COVID-19 pandemic has demonstrated.

 If artificial intelligence is the future, then the future is now.
 This pandemic has shown us just how fast artificial intelligence, or AI, works and what it can do in so many different ways.